harlan-zw/laradock-cli/README.md

 #### Clean project

-Laradock tends to have a larger footprint for the amount of code you have to commit to your repository, Laradock CLI aims to fix this my only including the files for the services you are using.
+Laradock tends to have a larger footprint for the amount of code you use in your repository, Laradock CLI aims to fix this my only including the files for the services you are using.

 #### Clean .env